AdiliaEsmeArana/osticket-prereqs/README.md

 </p>
 <p>
 This process was done on a Virtual Machine I created through Microsoft Azure.
 I then connected to my virtual machine through a remote desktop connection.
-To install IIS:
-In the search bar type "control panel" and enter program.
+To install IIS : In the search bar type "control panel" and enter program.
 Click "program uninstall programs" > click "Turn windows on and off" Check the box "Internet Information Services" and expand the tab.
 Search for "World Wide Web Services" and expand the tab.
 Search for "Application Development Features" and expand the tab.
 Check the "CGI" box and click "ok".
 The changes applied will begin to load and IIS will be successfully installed.
 </p>